 We have largely focused on the physical considerations of the offshore environment and the various engineering solutions that have been developed either in concept or reality to on-grow fish in enclosures or cages in these conditions.
 Fundamental to the ability to cultivate fish economically, is the need to provide them with optimal conditions for growth.
-Whilst considerable advances have been made with respect to the husbandry of the most commonly cultivated species, there is remarkably little information in the published literature regarding, for example, the optimal depth, current speed, light regime etc. that would be applicable to cultivated are suited to the prevailing water temperature and water quality regime.
+Whilst considerable advances have been made with respect to the husbandry of the most commonly cultivated species, there is remarkably little information in the published literature regarding, for example, the optimal depth, current speed, light regime etc. that would be applicable to cultivating fish in offshore conditions.
+The following discussion assumes that the fish being cultivated are suited to the prevailing water temperature and water quality regime.